 Safest Hotels in Cancun

-The safest area to stay in Cancun is still the Hotel Zone, a 13-mile arc of beautiful white-sand beaches lined with resorts and hotels for every budget.
+The safest area to stay in Cancun is still the Hotel Zone, a 13-mile arc of beautiful white-sand beaches lined with luxury resorts.

 Many hotels are all-inclusive and discourage non-guests on the property, and high-end resorts tend to have robust security.